 - Call the school office as soon as possible in the morning on the day of your student's absence.
+If you do not call the school by 9:30 A.M. and report the absence; the school messaging system, someone from the school, or the attendance officer may call.
+ParentSquare and Family Access can be used to notify the office of an absence. - Call the school office as soon as possible in the morning on the day of your student's absence.
 If you do not call the school by 9:30 A.M. and report the absence, the school messaging system, someone from the school, or the attendance officer may be calling your home. - If you find that your child is still ill the next day, another phone call from you to the school is necessary.
 At this time, arrangements may be made to send home make up work for your child so that he/she does not fall behind in the classroom.
 Schoolwork will be sent with a sibling, neighbor, or you may pick the work up at the end of the day. - Upon returning from home to school, a note should be sent to the teacher explaining the absence.
 A doctor visit should be documented with a statement from the doctor so that it can be entered in the school data system. - If a child is sent home with a fever of 100 degrees or over, they are not to return to school until fever free for 24 hours without fever medication.